-John Tomlinson is a member of our Toxic Torts section.
+John is a member of Beasley Allen Law Firm’s Toxic Torts Section.
 His practice focuses on litigating occupational and environmental toxic tort cases involving individuals who have sustained toxic injuries from chemical exposure.
-In particular, John is working on litigation involving cancer victims with occupational and environmental exposure to benzene.
+In particular, he is working on litigation involving cancer victims with occupational and environmental exposure to benzene.
 Exposure to toxic chemicals, including benzene, is a risk factor for the development of Myelodysplastic Syndrome (MDS) and Acute Myeloid Leukemia (AML).
 John has developed comprehensive and specific knowledge of the scientific and medical issues unique to this area of practice.

 John also handles cases involving environmental litigation.
 He has been a leader in the pursuit of claims against BP and other responsible parties as a result of the Gulf of Mexico oil spill in 2010.
 John played a significant part in assisting the Plaintiff’s Steering Committee (PSC) in its settlement negotiations with BP.
 As part of the PSC economic damages team, he personally helped negotiate all of the significant portions of the Business Economic Loss models for the Deepwater Horizon Class Settlement, which are estimated to ultimately result in multiple billions of dollars in compensation for class members.